JasonSinclair95/recruitment_app/README.md

 the creation of a crud Application using a micro framework like Flask was great as is provides a huge libary of compents that could be customisation to the speciffication of this Recuitment App. some of which included Flask-Forms which helped with the create functionality of the application and SQLAalchemy which helped me connect my python code to the Recuitment Database.

-## My Aprroach
+## My Method
 ### Recuitment APP
 the Recruitemnt application is a functional display of recuitment in the virual world. a " "Client" User is able to create a job Post by fillng out a Form and upon submisson that form will be posted on the home page of the Website.
-Similaly a 'job seeker' user can click on any job posted on the home page of the webiste to complete a form and apply for that specifif job. the source code for both forms can be seen below
+Similaly a 'job seeker' user can click on any job posted on the home page of the webiste to complete a form and apply for that specifif job. the update and delted function can also be found of the home page which will alter or remove JobPost from the database.

-### picture of forms

-notice how the the job_id was not a varible in these. like spokenn of above in th SQL table this key is Auto Incrimentented. the sorurce code which specifys actley which job the applicant is applying for can be found by clicking the[link](github homehtml)

-the update and delted function can also be found of the home page which will alter or remove JobPost from the database.

 ### Summary